opsschool/curriculum/dhcp.rst

 DHCP
 ****
-DHCP, or, Dynamic Host Control Protocol is a standard that allows one central source, ie. a server or router, to automatically assign requesting hosts an IP address.
+DHCP, or, Dynamic Host Control Protocol is a standard that allows one central source, i.e. a server or router, to automatically assign requesting hosts an IP address.

 The most common DHCP servers on Linux platforms are the ISC's